Please leave us your comments about our school on our guest book page.

 We also work with two teaching schools (click on the links below

 In addition to the partnerships above, we also work with other mainstream schools from Bradford and special schools across Yorkshire and Humberside to provide training, support for pupils through access to specialist provision and joint working through dual placement and staff partnership working.
-The headteacher (LLE), deputy head, and two assistant heads are all working as system leaders to help other schools develop good practice.
+The headteacher (LLE), deputy head, and two acting deputy heads are all working as system leaders to help other schools develop good practice.

 We have a fantastic relationship with Bradford Grammar School who fund raise for us and provide us with some of their fantastic young people weekly to come and support our children over lunchtime.